PaulMarisOUMary/ALGOSUP_2022_Project_4_E/Documents/Functionnal-Specification.md

 # Overview

-Our project is based on the Virtual Reality, we have to use it to simulate a typical day in Algosup when it will be based at B3.
+Our project is based on the Virtual Reality, we have to use it to simulate a typical day in Algosup[^6] when it will be based at B3[^7].
 One of our goal is to furnish the building and simulate somethings like the electrical outlets, restrooms, elevator and many other things that we have to imagine.